afroborg/portfolio-23/src/content/projects/esek-auth.md

 url: https://esek.se/auth/log-in
 ---

-## A single sign-on solution for E-Sektionen.
+## A single sign-on solution for E-Sektionen

 By adhearing to the OAuth2 standard, E-Sektionen SSO allows users to sign in to multiple services with a single account.